Josh Rojas Preview, Player Props: Mariners vs. Astros

 Josh Rojas At The Plate

-- Rojas has an RBI in 28 of 96 games this year, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 28.9% of his games this year, Rojas has driven in at least one run.
+In eight of those games (8.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

-- He has scored in 34 of 96 games this year, and more than once 10 times.
+- In 35 of 97 games this year, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.